LloydAzumah/LloydAzumah/README.md

 ## 📄 Summary
 As an **entry-level IT and cybersecurity professional**, I focus on building a strong technical foundation to help secure systems and networks.
-My background includes **IT support in enterprise environments**, **network monitoring**, and **hands-on cybersecurity labs** where I’ve practiced vulnerability assessment, penetration testing, and security hardening.
+My background includes **IT support in enterprise environments** and **hands-on cybersecurity labs** where I’ve practiced vulnerability assessment, penetration testing, and security hardening.

 I’m committed to **continuous learning** and applying industry best practices while developing my communication skills to bridge the gap between technical teams and non-technical stakeholders.